 Louis O. Fuentes, Jr. In 1962 Louis Fuentes, while volunteering at the Waipahu Recreation Center, was asked by Youth Coordinator Eddie Menor to go to the office and retrieve an official’s shirt.
 When Fuentes returned with the shirt, Menor told him to put it on and officiate a youth basketball game with him.
 That was the start of his illustrious officiating career.
 For the past 50 years, Fuentes has officiated youth and high school games and worked 28 seasons as a college official, from 1976-2004.
 He was also on the NBA referee roster from 1977-1979, and held positions as Assistant Commissioner and Assigner for the South Orange County Basketball Officials Association and Oʻahu Basketball Referees Association.
 At the high school level, Fuentes worked numerous OIA championship games and HHSAA State Championship games.
 He was on the staff of multiple NCAA Division I conferences: Western Athletic Conference; Mountain West Conference; Pac-8/Pac-10 Conferences; Pacific Coast Athletic Association/Big West Conference; West Coast Conference; and Big Sky Conference.
 He also worked NCAA Division II and Division III conferences and multiple Junior College conferences in Southern California.
 In 1984, Fuentes was honored by the Orange County Basketball Officials Association as “Official of the Year”.
 Fuentes’ accomplishments include working the 1980 Pacific Coast Athletic Association championship game, the NAIA national basketball tournament at Kemper Arena in Kansas City four consecutive years, including the semi-finals for three years and championship games in 1987 and 1988.
 In 1989, he officiated the California Junior College state championship tournament.
 Fuentes has coached various high school and youth league teams and continues to officiate youth and high school games for the Oahu Interscholastic Association.

 George Gusman In 1974, a co-worker who was officiating high school football asked George Gusman if he might be interested in donning the stripes.
 He was indeed interested and began what would become a lifelong endeavor.
 Gusman worked Pop Warner games for five years and in 1975 began working high school games in the OIA.
 He became a referee in his third season and from 1975 to 1987, worked 12 OIA championship games and six Prep Bowl title games.
 While officiating high school football on Oahu, George served as a mentor, providing leadership to new officials.
 He has also served as the HHSAA coordinator of football officials.
 After working University of Hawai‘i non-conference games in 1986, and being invited to officiate the Hula Bowl all-ster game, Gusman was selected to join the Western Athletic Conference staff in 1988.
 In 2007 he was named to the first combined Big 12/Mountain West crew.
 He has been a member of the Big 12 officiating staff from 2009 to present day.
-Gusman has worked more than 25 bowl games, including the 2010 Rose Bowl and an unprecedented two National Championship games (2012 and 2015).
+Gusman has worked more than 25 bowl games, including the 2010 Rose Bowl and an unprecedented three national championship games (2012, 2015 and 2021).
 Gusman also worked in the Arena2 Football League for three years, and was rated as the top head linesman in his second year.
 At the beginning of each football season, Gusman hosts an annual NCAA new rules information session for Hawaii media to cover new NCAA football rules.
 In addition to his work on the gridiron, Gusman has dedicated nearly 40 years to coaching baseball.
 The skipper started coaching on the diamond in 1972, including 17 years at Kamehameha Schools, before assuming his current role as head varsity baseball coach at his alma mater Saint Louis in 2010.
 He was honored as ILH Coach of the Year three times, and was also selected as Hawai‘i State Coach of the Year.

 Dave "Koko" Mahukona Dave “Koko” Mahukona was a pioneer in modern basketball officiating as one of the first to referee major college basketball in Hawai‘i.
 Along with 2018 Hawai‘i Sports Officials Hall of Fame inductee Jimmy Aiona, Mahukona worked many of the Rainbow Classic tournaments hosted by the University of Hawai‘i in the early 1960s.
 He built the foundation for many officials with his no-nonsense approach to refereeing – he called it like he saw it.
 Mahukona mentored hundreds of officials from the 1960s through the 1990s as an assigner for college, high school and recreation leagues.
 He was also supervisor of basketball officials for the ILH.
 He had a passion for basketball and would observe games every night and provided constructive criticism to young officials willing to learn from his experience.
 Mahukona had a unique ability to convince players to give officiating a try, and was instrumental in recruiting many new officials.
 Before working major college basketball games, Mahukona donned the stripped shirt and worked games in the Armed Forces, high school, and recreation leagues across O‘ahu.
 He served as the supervisor of officials for the Hawai‘i conference of the National Association for Intercollegiate Athletics for over 30 years.
 He was also one of the co-founders of the NCAA Summer League and used the opportunity to observe young officials and develop their skills.
 In one famous incident in 1971, Mahukona officiated the University of Hawai‘i’s “Fabulous Five” against nationally ranked Florida State.
 UH led 30-10 in the first half when FSU coach Hugh Durham protested a foul, charged onto the court, admittedly used “obscene language” and was given two technical fouls and ejected.
 Durham, however, refused to leave the court.
 Mahukona told him he had to leave the court or the team would forfeit.
 Durham refused and the referee indeed called the forfeit.
 Florida State went on to reach the NCAA championship game later that season before eventually losing to UCLA.
 Mahukona was a civilian employee at Schofield Barracks, and many of his proteges have worked basketball at the highest levels in the country.
 He passed away in 2008 at the age of 87.